orlagh-sweeney/we-ride-cycling-club/README.md

 - Build a clean, modern website for a cycling club which conveys a strong sense of community.
 - Clearly outline how the cycling club works.
 - Provide a registration form for cyclists to join the club.
-- Provide a contact details for users to be able to ask for more information.
+- Provide a contact form and contact details for users to be able to ask for more information.

 ### User Stories
 - As a user, I want to be able to easily navigate the website to discover more about the cycling club.